We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Cradle cap is a greasy, yellowish, scaly rash that appears in patches on the scalps of young infants.
+Cradle cap is a greasy, yellowish, scaly rash that appears in patches on the scalps of infants.
+It is not clear what causes cradle cap, but it may stem from overactive sebaceous glands, a fungal infection, or both.

 The condition is very common, and generally appears within the first 3 months of life.
 It is normally safe, and it rarely causes the infant any discomfort.